Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey

-Formally, domain adaptation considers two domains \textit{source domain} and \textit{target domain} denoted as $s$ and $t$; respectively.
-The goal is to learn a robust model given that the source and target domains have different data distributions (i.e $\mathcal{D}_{s} \neq \mathcal{D}_{t}$).
+Formally, domain \rtypo{adaptation} considers two domains \textit{source domain} and \textit{target domain} denoted as $s$ and $t$; respectively.
+The goal is to learn a robust model given that the source and target domains have different data distributions (i.e. $\mathcal{D}_{s} \neq \mathcal{D}_{t}$).
 In the most common setup, the labels for the two domains are assumed to be available in abundance.
-In this case, it is called \textit{supervised alignment}.
+In this case, it is called \textit{supervised \rtypo{adaptation}}.
 Yet, the problem also comes in many other variations.
-For example, the target data can be unlabeled (\textit{unsupervised alignment}) or partly labeled (\textit{semi-supervised alignment}).
-The classes in the source and target domain can be disjoint (\textit{open set alignment}).
-The learning goal, in this case, may go beyond merely rejecting new classes as `unknown' to include learning the new classes from one (\textit{one-shot alignment}) or multiple (\textit{few-shot alignment}) samples.
-When the target domain is very dynamic, domain alignment can be done in a continuous manner (\textit{continuous domain alignment}).
+For example, the target data can be unlabeled (\textit{unsupervised \rtypo{adaptation}}) or partly labeled (\textit{semi-supervised \rtypo{adaptation}}).
+The classes in the source and target domain can be disjoint (\textit{open set \rtypo{adaptation}}).
+The learning goal, in this case, may go beyond merely rejecting new classes as `unknown' to include learning the new classes from one (\textit{one-shot \rtypo{adaptation}}) or multiple (\textit{few-shot \rtypo{adaptation}}) samples.
+When the target domain is very dynamic, domain \rtypo{adaptation} can be done \rtypo{continuously} (\textit{continuous domain \rtypo{adaptation}}).
 All the previous configurations assume that the training samples from the source domain are available during adaptation.
 This is unrealistic in cases where it's impractical to take training data to deployment due to privacy or storage considerations.
-This motivates \textit{source-free domain alignment}, which makes different assumptions as shown in Figure \ref{fig:da_flavors}.
+This motivates \textit{source-free domain \rtypo{adaptation}}, which makes different assumptions as shown in Figure \ref{fig:da_flavors}.

-Since the first use of OT in domain alignment problems by \cite{Courty2017OptimalAdaptation}, OT has been considered a strong baseline for domain adaptation.
-The mathematical flexibility of optimal transport formulations allows for catering to the various domain alignment configurations.
-Before proceeding with the review of these works, it is instructive to see why one might consider OT in domain alignment problems.
+Since the first use of OT in domain \rtypo{adaptation} problems by \cite{Courty2017OptimalAdaptation}, OT has been considered a strong baseline for domain adaptation.
+The mathematical flexibility of optimal transport formulations allows for catering to the various domain \rtypo{adaptation} configurations.
+Before proceeding with the review of these works, it is instructive to see why one might consider OT in domain \rtypo{adaptation} problems.
 The following are potential motivations: